-Opportunities for Parental Involvement (School Year 2016-17)
+Opportunities for Parental Involvement (School Year 2017-18)

 Birney is committed to providing students with every opportunity to reach their educational goals.
-To achieve these goals, it is necessary a strong partnership be established with parents and guardians so they become an integral part of their child's learning experience.
+To achieve these goals, it is necessary that a strong partnership is established with parents and guardians so they become an integral part of their child's learning experience.